MuhamadSelim/filament-s3-filemanager/README.md

 # Filament S3 File Manager

-A Filament v4 plugin for S3-compatible file management with file and folder selection support, built with Flysystem integration.
+A Filament plugin for S3-compatible file management with file and folder selection support, built with Flysystem integration.
+Supports both FilamentPHP v3 and v4.

-> **Note:** This branch (`filament-v4-compatibility`) is for FilamentPHP v4.
-For FilamentPHP v3 support, please use the `main` branch.

 ## Features